Brief Introduction to Azure VMware Solution

 20. On the "Create application gateway" page validate all the details and click on "Create" to create the Application Gateway.

 21. Once the Application Gateway is created, you'll be presented with the screen below with "Your deployment is complete".
-You can click on the Application Gateway URL to check the resource details.
+You can click on the Go to Resource button to check the resource details.

 22. To test out the Application Gateway, copy the "Frontend public IP address" attached to the Application Gateway and test it out in the web browser.

 23. The Frontend public IP address of this Application Gateway fetches web page as below.
-If we refresh the web browser, the Application Gateway sends the request to the next web server (registered as backend pool in earlier steps above).
+If we refresh the web browser, the Application Gateway sends the request to the next web server (registered as backend pool in earlier steps above) with round robin algorighm.

-Azure Application Gateway (AAG), as a highly available and resilient native cloud load balancer, can be a good alternative to traditional load balancers when it comes to load balancing VMware based workloads.
+Azure Application Gateway (AAG), as a highly available and resilient native cloud load balancer, can be a good alternative to traditional load balancers when it comes to load balancing VMware based workloads in Azure VMware Solution.
 In this article, we discussed how virtual machines in Azure VMware Solutions (AVS), which sits adjacent to all native Azure services, can leverage Azure services such as AAG for application load balancing requirements.
 With this type of Azure native services integration with VMware based workloads, possibilities to create innovative hybrid cloud applications are endless.
 Start building your hybrid cloud applications now.

 Satya is an experienced IT professional with a demonstrated history of working in the Information Technology with years of experience in multiple industry verticals.
 He currently works for VMware as Staff Cloud Solutions Architect.
 He is skilled in designing and implementing Enterprise Application Suite in Public, Private and Hybrid cloud infrastructure including AWS, VMware, VMware Cloud on AWS, Microsoft Azure, Google Cloud and the like.